0xProject/0x-launch-kit-backend/README.md

 Learn how to use 0x Connect to interact with your `0x-launch-kit` relayer in [this tutorial](https://0xproject.com/wiki#Find,-Submit,-Fill-Order-From-Relayer).

-To quickly check if your relayer is up-and-running, try running this command from your terminal:
+To quickly check if your relayer is up-and-running, send it this CURL request from the command-line:

 ```sh
 curl http://localhost:3000/v2/orders